-Any persons, firms or corporations installing a water system, or any portion thereof, at their own expense shall first submit an application together with complete plans and specifications, prepared by a registered civil engineer in the state, for such work, to the township community development department and Department of Public Services.
-The township community development department and Department of Public Services.
-The township engineer, shall determine the conditions for such installation.
+Any persons, firms or corporations installing a water system, or any portion thereof, at their own expense shall first submit an application together with complete plans and specifications, prepared by a registered civil engineer in the state, for such work, to the township community development department and water department of Public Services Department of Public Services.
+The township community development department and water department Department of Public Services Department of Public Services, in consultation with the township engineer, shall determine the conditions for such installation.
 An application fee, as established by resolution, for the cost estimates for the system shall accompany the application.
 Said application fee shall cover the township's costs for the review of the developer's plans and all necessary inspections by the township engineer.
 The unused portion of the application fee shall be returned to the applicant after the township administrative fees of ten percent and the actual costs have been covered.